 C9 Champion is Target’s go-to activewear line.
 A subsidiary of Hanesbrands, they sell a wide assortment of apparel including leggings, sports bras, jackets, vests, and underwear.
 Aside from clothing, they also manufacture sports equipment such as dumbbells, exercise balls, hiking poles, jump ropes, and more.

 Target introduced C9 by Champion, one of their exclusive lines of activewear, in 2004.
 Since then, the brand has grown tremendously.
 Aside from apparel, they also sell shoes and accessories for women, men, and children, all of which are available at their retail stores; additional styles and sizes are available at their website as well.

-Despite this, however, Hanesbrand, the parent of C9 Champion, has announced that they would be ending their longtime partnership with Target; they will not be renewing their contract once it expires in early 2020.
-With that said, it has been stated that Hanesbrand plans on continuing the line at a different retailer.
+Despite this, however, Hanesbrand, the parent of C9 Champion, announced that they would be ending their longtime partnership with Target; they did not renew their contract after it expired in early 2020.
+With that said, it has been stated that Hanesbrand plans to continue the line at a different retailer.

 A Closer Look at C9 Champion Activewear

 One of C9 Champion’s selling points is that it is inexpensive—especially when compared to some of the other brands out there.
 For instance, you can easily get a pair of training pants for $20, whereas it might cost three or four times that at other stores.
 Similarly, their sports equipment is also cost-effective.
 Take for instance their dumbbells—some are as cheap as $3.50!

 Another reason why they’re so popular is that they offer plus sizes.
 In fact, they’re probably one of the most affordable options when it comes to plus size activewear.
 This is not surprising, though, considering all of the styles that they offer both in stores and on their website.